1 In 5 Celiac Children Are Left With Permanent Intestinal Damage

 What could be causing the continual intestinal inflammation in a celiac who avoids gluten?
 It’s possible these people are accidentally consuming trace amounts of gluten regularly, through cross contamination of cooking utensils in restaurants, or in processed foods labelled gluten free that actually aren’t.
 It’s also important to remember that many other things besides gluten can cause intestinal inflammation; such as SIBO, intestinal parasites, Candida overgrowth and food allergy or intolerance.
 A large number of people with celiac disease have additional food sensitivities, which need to be identified and removed from the diet.
 They are also much more likely to have an imbalance between good and bad bowel bacteria, which can be helped by taking a probiotic.
-Glutamine is excellent for healing an inflamed gut.
+Our Ultimate Gut Health Powder is excellent for healing an inflamed gut.
 It is important to remember that a gluten free diet is necessary, but often not sufficient to heal the gut lining.

 For further information, see Dr Cabot’s book ‘Gluten – Is it Making you Sick or Overweight?’.